Stress inside the pion in holographic light-front QCD

 One of the most remarkable features of light-front QCD is its connection to the holographic view of QCD \cite{Brodsky:2003px} (see Ref.~\cite{Brodsky:2014yha} for a review).
 Holographic QCD or AdS/QCD is inspired by the AdS/CFT correspondence, a duality relating strongly coupled gauge theory with weakly interacting gravity theory, and paves the way to access the strongly coupled regime of QCD while retaining the analytic power \cite{Maldacena:1997re, Polchinski:2000uf, Polchinski:2001tt, Erlich:2005qh}.

 One of the leading examples is soft-wall AdS/QCD \cite{Karch:2006pv}.
 This model introduces a scale through a dilaton field $\phi(z) = \kappa^2 z^2$ to break the conformal symmetry to match QCD.
-The scale parameter $\kappa = 0.388\,\mathrm{GeV}$ is obtained by fitting to the $\rho$ mass.
+The scale parameter $\kappa = 0.388\,\mathrm{GeV}$ is obtained by fitting to the $\rho$ mass and has been adopted to investigate form factors in AdS/QCD \cite{Erlich:2005qh, Karch:2006pv, Grigoryan:2007my, Kwee:2007dd, Brodsky:2007hb, Abidin:2008ku, Abidin:2009hr, Abidin:2010rlp}.
 The hadron mass spectra successfully reproduce the Regge trajectory, $M^2_n = \alpha n + \beta$.
 Dynamical information of the hadrons such as the decay constant, electromagnetic form factors and transition form factors was also computed and compared with experiments with reasonable agreement \cite{Grigoryan:2007vg, Grigoryan:2007my, Kwee:2007dd, Grigoryan:2007wn, Abidin:2008ku, Grigoryan:2008up, Abidin:2008hn, Abidin:2009hr, Abidin:2009aj, Grigoryan:2009pp, Abidin:2019xwu}.
 The fifth dimension $z$ of the AdS space in holographic QCD is shown to be associated with the parton impact parameter $\zeta_\perp = \sqrt{x(1-x)}r_\perp$, where $x$ is the longitudinal momentum fraction of the parton and $r_\perp$ is the transverse separation of the partons.
 This striking correspondence bridges the holographic view with the partonic picture and provides an avenue to compute PDFs as well as GPDs in holographic QCD \cite{deTeramond:2018ecg, Liu:2019vsn, deTeramond:2021lxc, Dosch:2022mop}.

 In this note, we compute the GFF $D_\pi(Q^2)$ of the pion in holographic light-front QCD (HLFQCD).
 This form factor emerges from the covariant decomposition of the pionic matrix element of the EMT operator \cite{Kobzarev:1962wt},